 2019 update: Jelastic was discontinued since it didn’t cross the chasm.
 Traycheckout grew to become Yapay, a star in Locaweb’s product portfolio, as well as Eventials is now a star.

 So now you not only know why you need to diversify your product portfolio and how to diversify it, but you also know how to manage a product portfolio with several products.
-The BCG matrix, while an old tool, is very useful for understanding at what stage your product’s life cycle is, as well as what kind of investments and efforts to make in each product.
+The BCG matrix, while an old tool, is very useful for understanding at what stage your product’s life cycle is and what kind of investments and efforts to make in each product.

-We used the BCG matrix at Locaweb since 2012, and it’s a really useful tool.
-Each quarter, we revisit our BCG matrix to understand if any movement is necessary and, consequently, reallocate our efforts and investments.
+We have used the BCG matrix at Locaweb since 2012, and it’s a really useful tool.
+Each quarter, we revisit our BCG matrix to understand if any movement is necessary and reallocate our efforts and investments.

 In the next chapter, I’ll talk about the option of not diversifying – that is, focusing on one product – and looking at the advantages and disadvantages of each strategy and when each strategy is most appropriate.